Waiting For Kiddush

-The Gemara cites a dispute as to whether or not the celestial bodies influence Jews, or only non-Jews.
-R. Chanina asserts “yesh mazal l’yisrael” – that even the Jewish people are under the influence of the mazalos (astrological signs) – whereas R. Yochanan maintains “ein mazal l’yisrael” – that the Jewish people are immune to the influence of mazalos.
+The Gemara cites a dispute as to whether or not the celestial bodies influence Jews too.
+R. Chanina asserts, “Yesh mazal l’Yisrael – The Jewish people are under the influence of the astrological signs” whereas R. Yochanan maintains, “Ein mazal l’Yisrael – The Jewish people are immune from the astrological signs.”

-Rashi explains that according to all opinions mazalos influence the Jewish people as well.
-What R. Yochanan means by saying “ein mazal l’yisrael” is that Jews are capable of overcoming an inauspicious mazal through prayer and charity and other meritorious deeds.
+Rashi writes that according to all opinions mazal influences the Jewish people as well, but R. Yochanan believes Jews are capable of overcoming an inauspicious mazal through prayer and charity and other meritorious deeds.

-Tosafos also say that according to all opinions mazalos can influence the fortunes of Jews.
-They cite Rava who says (Moed Kattan 28a) that one’s life span, children, and livelihood are not dependant on one’s merits but rather on one’s mazal.
-In an effort to reconcile Rava’s statement with R. Yochanan’s view of ein mazal l’yisrael, Tosafos explain that although one’s life span, children, and livelihood are influenced by mazal, one can overcome his mazal through a great merit.
+Tosafos cites Rava who says (Moed Kattan 28a) that one’s life span, children, and livelihood are not dependent on one’s merits but rather on one’s mazal.
+In an effort to reconcile Rava’s statement with R. Yochanan’s view of “ein mazal l’Yisrael,” Tosafos explains that a person can overcome his mazal due to a great merit.

 Uniqueness of Av and Adar

-R. Papa states in Meseches Taanis (29b) that since the month of Av does not have a favorable mazal, someone who is involved in litigation with a non-Jew should delay his court-case until after the month of Av.
-Conversely, it is advisable to schedule a court appearance during the month of Adar because of that month’s favorable mazal.
+R. Papa (Taanis 29b) states that since the month of Av doesn’t have a favorable mazal, a person in litigation with a non-Jew should make sure he doesn’t have a court date in Av.
+In Adar, though, a person should try to schedule a court appearance since Adar has a favorable mazal.

-The Ritva elaborates that one should be mindful of the mazal of Adar and Av despite R. Yochanan’s view that ein mazal l’yisrael because these two months are unique exceptions to the rule.
+The Ritva writes that one should be mindful of the mazal of Adar and Av despite R. Yochanan’s view that “ein mazal l’Yisrael” because these two months are exceptions to the rule.

 The First Hour

-The Magen Avraham (Orach Chayim 271:1) cites a kabbalistic source, Tikunei Shabbos, which states that the first hour of Shabbos is under the power of ma’adim – the red planet Mars – making it an inauspicious time to recite kiddush.
-Therefore, he advises reciting kiddush before nightfall when the mazal of tzedek (justice) is dominant.
-The Shulchan Aruch Harav (O.C.
-271:3), also citing Tikunei Shabbos, clarifies that one can make kiddush before or after this first hour of Shabbos.
+The Magen Avraham (Orach Chayim 271:1) cites a Kabbalistic source, Tikunei Shabbos, which states that the first hour of Shabbos is under the power of mazal ma’adim (the red planet Mars) making it an inauspicious time to recite Kiddush.
+Therefore, he advises reciting Kiddush before nightfall when the mazal of tzedek (justice) is dominant.

-The Aruch Hashulchan (O.C.
-271:11) takes strong exception to this view and writes, “Heaven forbid to suggest that klal yisrael are under the influence of mazal, for R. Yochanan states ‘ein mazal l’yisrael.’ ” He goes on to say that the ancient nations, based on astrology, used to sit in darkness and cry on Shabbos because the mazal of that day was thought to be bad.
-To demonstrate to the Jewish people that they are not under the influence of any negative (or even positive) mazalos, Hashem commanded that we illuminate our homes and enjoy ourselves on the Shabbos day.
+He goes on to say that the ancient nations, based on astrology, used to sit in darkness and cry on Shabbos because of the day’s mazal.
+To demonstrate to the Jewish people that they are not under the influence of any negative mazalos, Hashem commanded us to illuminate our homes and enjoy themselves on Shabbos.